Jokowi wants MotoGP to boost community economy - ExBulletin

 Homestay is an alternative accommodation for tourists who want to watch MotoGP.

-REPUBLIKA.CO.ID, JAKARTA – President Joko Widodo (Jokowi) reviewed the location of tourist residential facilities in the form of: homestay in the hamlets of Ebangah and Gerupuk, in the village of Sengkol, in the central regency of Lombok, which was built to support the implementation of the MotoGP Mandalika 2022.
-Jokowi hopes that the class motorcycle racing event global economy can improve the economy of the surrounding community.
+REPUBLIKA.CO.ID, JAKARTA – President Joko Widodo (Jokowi) reviewed the location of tourist residential facilities in the form of: homestay in the hamlets of Ebangah and Gerupuk, village of Sengkol, central regency of Lombok, built to support the implementation of MotoGP Mandalika 2022.
+Jokowi hopes the world-class motorcycle racing event can improve the economy of the surrounding community.

-he is optimistic homestay which was addressed by the Ministry of Public Works and Public Housing (PUPR) will be fully completed during the MotoGP event later.
+he is optimistic homestay which was sent by the Ministry of Public Works and Public Housing (PUPR) will be fully completed during the event MotoGP later.
 “Earlier I checked one by one of homestay which was carried out by the Ministry of the PUPR.
 We will see in March whether it is full or not.
 In my opinion, God willing, everything will be fulfilled, “he added.

 Quoted from the official Palace show, during the review, Jokowi appeared to be walking around, greeting and chatting with several owners homestay.
 Sufiati, owner of Rizky Homestay, said she was happy and grateful for the president’s visit to Indonesia homestay hers.